 The Company operates its business through two sectors, the Dairy Products sector (which includes the Dairy Products sector (Canada and other) and the Dairy Products sector (USA)) and the Grocery Products sector.
-Through its Dairy Products sector and its Grocery Products sector, the Company operates 43 manufacturing facilities and employs almost 7,500 employees.
-The Dairy Products sector (Canada and other) is composed of the Dairy Products division (Argentina); the Dairy Products sector (USA) is composed of the Cheese division (USA); and the Grocery Products sector is composed of the Bakery division.
+Through its Dairy Products sector and its Grocery Products sector, the Company operates 46 manufacturing facilities and employs approximately 8,500 employees.
+The Dairy Products sector (Canada and other) is composed of the Dairy Products division (Canada) and the Dairy Products division (Argentina); the Dairy Products sector (USA) is composed of the Cheese division (USA); and the Grocery Products sector is composed of the Bakery division.